 Cheating or plagiarism in any form is unacceptable.
 The course instructor is responsible for handling each case of dishonesty in the classroom except where a major or repeated offense is involved.
-In any case he has the right to refer the offense to a higher authority-through his Department Chairman, his Academic Dean, and ultimately to the ACA-DEMIC GRIEVANCE BOARD.
+In any cases he has the right to refer the offense to a higher authority-through the Department Chairman, the Academic Dean, and ultimately to the ACA-DEMIC GRIEVANCE BOARD.
 In proven cases of cheating, a student will be dismissed from the class and a failing grade issued.
 The student must petition the Dean of the School in which he is enrolled and be accepted before repeating the course.